Admin authentication¶

 SHA-256(email + "|" + code)in KV keyed byotp:<email>with a 5-minute TTL.
 Plaintext never hits disk. - Verify: atomic

-kv.consume()β a concurrent submit can't race into double-use. - Provider:
+kv.consume()ensures a concurrent submit cannot race into double-use. - Provider:

 Bootstrap the provider in custom transport code: